This post contains affiliate links. Read the full disclosure here

 YouTube can prove to be a lucrative business, especially if you’ve established a solid community.
 Your income can from various ways, such as ads, sponsored videos, affiliate videos, and more!

+You can get started right away!
 If you aren’t tech-savvy before engaging in this business, you will have to learn a specific set of skills such as filming (taking into consideration, lighting, angle, and background), video editing, and video marketing.
+These are things you can learn online for free.

 I think women are the best marketers.
 Many women can’t stop gushing about a product that they like very much, whether it’s a baby bath, skincare, or cookware.
 That’s why I know affiliate marketing is one of the best business ideas for women.